mojofunk/alta-doc/LIBMOJO-DOC.md

 ## Object class

-All object classes are required to be default constructible.
+All classes deriving from mojo::Object are required to be default constructible.

 ## Event Callbacks